survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 const config = {
   test: /\.css$/,
   rules: [
-    // CSS imported from other modules is added to the DOM { issuer: { not: /\.css$/ }, use: "style-loader" },
-    // Apply css-loader against CSS imports to return CSS { use: "css-loader" },
+    // Add CSS imported from other modules to the DOM { issuer: { not: /\.css$/ }, use: "style-loader" }, { use: "css-loader" }, // Apply against CSS imports ],
-  ],
 };
 ```

-{pagebreak}

 ## Loading based on `resourceQuery`